Skip to content

 • Validium: Data is stored off-chain and only the validity proofs are published on-chain.

-• Volition: For some transactions, both the data and the validity proofs remain on-chain while for the remaining ones, only proofs go on-chain.
+• Volition: For some transactions, both the data and the validity proofs are published on-chain, while in others, only the proofs are stored on-chain.

-Unless, among other things, the proving module can be highly accelerated to mitigate costs for the validators, a Hybrid schema remains viable.
+Unless, among other considerations, the proving module can be significantly accelerated to alleviate high costs for validators, a hybrid schema remains a viable option.

 Info

-The consensus contract is currently deployed on both Ethereum Mainnet and Goerli Testnet.
+The consensus contract is currently deployed on both Ethereum mainnet and Cardona testnet.

 zkNode

-zkNode is the software needed to run any zkEVM node.
-It is a client that the network requires to implement the synchronization and govern the roles of the participants (sequencers or aggregators).
-Polygon zkEVM participants will choose how they participate:
+zkNode is the essential software for running a zkEVM node.
+It is a client that the network requires to implement the synchronization and govern the roles of the participants, including the trusted sequencer and the trusted aggregator.

 The zkNode architecture is modular in nature.
 You can dig deeper into zkNode and its components here.